Valuing Cyclical Stocks

 -Heavy equipment manufacturers.
 Companies will expand their businesses and desire new equipment when they are doing well.
 They will hold off on making these expenditures during times of slow economic and business growth.

 -Airlines - When people have extra money, they will be more inclined to take that vacation to the Bahamas and fly.
 When the economy is in a recession, they will stay home.

 -Electronics manufacturers - Makers of high-end smartphones, such as Apple, can be considered cyclical because sales are driven by buyers' discretionary income.
 Makers of flat-screen TVs or other products, such as Sony, would be in a similar category.

 This presents the obvious problem of valuation.
 How much should an investor be willing to pay for a cyclical business?

-Ben Graham, the "Dean of Wall Street" and father of value investing, came up with a solution almost seventy years ago.
-He maintained that an investor should pay based upon the average earnings of a cyclical business for the past ten years.
+Ben Graham, the "Dean of Wall Street" and father of value investing, came up with a solution almost 70 years ago.
+He maintained that an investor should pay based upon the average earnings of a cyclical business for the past 10 years.
 Historically, this timeframe has covered an entire business cycle, evening out the highs and lows.

 Had an investor valued GM in 1999 when earnings-per-share were $8.53, he would have paid many times what the company was worth.
-Instead, he should have based his estimate of future earnings on 1.) the historical growth rate of General Motors, and 2.) the average earnings of $4.66 per share over the past decade.
+Instead, he should have based his estimate of future earnings on 1.) the historical growth rate of General Motors, and 2.) the average earnings of the previous 10 years.
+In this case, it would be about $4.66 per share based on earnings from 1989 to 1999.

-In General Motors' case, even the "average" earnings may be too high an estimate of future profits.
-Considering the unprecedented bull market of the 1990's, it is hard to believe that such elevated levels of earnings can continue indefinitely.
 If you believe that the United States is headed for a slow-down or full-fledged recession, you should base your average earnings on the historical return the business has provided during other down-cycles.
-In the past, GM has either lost money or posted $1-2 EPS during these periods.